yehia67/documentation/wallets/0.1/hub/introduction/overview.md

 * [Seed creation](#seed-creation)
 * [Token protection](#token-protection)

 You can use Hub to build applications that allow users to deposit IOTA tokens into it.
 When users deposit IOTA tokens, Hub keeps a record of their balances in a database.
 Then, Hub transfers those tokens to the Hub owner's IOTA address.
 This way the Hub owner has control over the tokens and can keep them safe for the users.
-If a user later requests a withdrawal, the Hub owner can issue that withdrawal by checking the users balance and sending a bundle of transactions to a node.
+If a user later requests a withdrawal, the Hub owner can issue that withdrawal by checking the user's balance and sending a bundle of transactions to a node.

 All Hub functions such as deposits and withdrawals are done by calling [gRPC API endpoints](../how-to-guides/get-started-with-the-api.md).